-- In a single-byte read transaction, the CRC is calculated beginning at the first start, so includes the responder address, the register address, then the responder address with a read bit set, then the data byte. - In a block read transaction, the CRC for the first data byte is calculated beginning at the first start and will include the responder address, the register address, then the responder address with a read bit set, then the data byte.
-The CRC resets after each data byte and after each stop.
+- Note that the CRC is reset after each data byte and after each stop. - In a single-byte read transaction using a repeated start, the CRC is calculated beginning at the first start, so will include the responder address, the register address, then the responder address with read bit set, then the data byte. - In a single-byte read transaction using a stop after the initial register address, the CRC is reset after the stop, so will only include the responder address with read bit set and the data byte. - In a block read transaction using repeated starts, the CRC for the first data byte is calculated beginning at the first start and will include the responder address, the register address, then the responder address with read bit set, then the data byte.
+The CRC for subsequent data bytes is calculated over the data byte only. - In a block read transaction using a stop after the initial register address, the CRC is reset after the stop, so will only include the responder address with read bit set and the first data byte.
 The CRC for subsequent data bytes is calculated over the data byte only.